Mae Sa Valley and adventure Chiang Mai

 Mae Sa Snake Farm

-Mae Rim Monkey School / Original Monkey Centre
+Mae Rim Monkey School

 Enjoy the beauty of this area on a scenic ATV ride.
-The three-hour guided tours take you past the 'Semi Golden Triangle', where you can see the districts of Mae Rim and Samoeng.
+The three-hour guided tours take you past the ‘Semi Golden Triangle’, where you can see the districts of Mae Rim and Samoeng.
 Tours include a short instruction, accident insurance coverage, protective gear, and refreshments.
 You can also go unguided for the same price.
-Open: 09:00-17:00 (daily), tour times: 09:00-12:00, 12:00-15:00 and 15:00-18:00; entry: 2,200 baht driver, 1,700 baht passenger; tel: (081) 881 4065.
+Open: 09:00-18:00 (Daily).
+ATV Trip: Half an Hour Trip: 1,300 Baht, 1 Hour Trip: 1,000/1,400 Baht, 2 Hours Trip: 1,000/1,600 Baht.
+Address: 64/2 Moo 6, Mae Rim-Samoeng Rd., Mobile: (088) 260 9216, Email.

 Mae Rim Orchid: Orchid & Butterfly Farm

-I Love the Beatles restaurant
+I Love the Beatles Restaurant

 Owner Kitiwat Leelayut, aka Jiab, was a professional rock guitarist for 30 years and has built his restaurant as a tribute to the Beatles.
-He's on site and very friendly.
-The food is good and is a selection of northern Thai dishes and noodle dishes averaging around 40 to 60 baht.
+He’s on site and very friendly.
+The food is good and is a selection of northern Thai dishes and noodle dishes averaging around 40 to 60 Baht.
 There are three bungalows for those who wish to stay in the area.
 Well signposted from the main road, the Paradise Spa Resort and Restaurant provides luxurious accommodation (at the most expensive rates in Chiang Mai).

 If you continue following this road it climbs up into a small agricultural settlement called Pong Yang, and you’ll soon notice the many greenhouses covering the elevated valleys.
 You can explore these or stay on the road and follow it for a 90kms mountainous route around Doi Pui National Park, arriving back in the southern suburbs of Chiang Mai.